scottmk777/tissueGAN/README.md

 The `main.py` script is used to train and generate new samples.
 At this time, samples are created after 1000 iterations of training and stored for further analysis.

 ## Vignette Data
-Data is included in ?geo_mat?.
-All data has been normalized with COMBAT to enable cross dataset and cancer comparison.
+Data is expected in the form of an hdf5 file in the folder specificed in parameters.json.
+All data must have been normalized with COMBAT to enable cross dataset and cancer comparison.
+The current dataset is too big to be hosted; a minuature one for a vignette is under development.